Congress manifesto gives fillip to BJP 's nationalism plank

 The demand to dilute the AFSPA and Disturbed Areas Act is decades old in Kashmir but even the Congress-led UPA government after 2004 till 2014 could not muster the courage to do it.

-As soon as the Congress released its manifesto, Union Finance Minister Arun Jaitley launched a scathing attack on the grand-old party by saying that it appears that some important points related to Jammu and Kashmir were drafted by party chief Rahul Gandhi's friends in 'Tukde Tukde' gang.
+As soon as the Congress released its manifesto, Union Finance Minister Arun Jaitley launched a scathing attack on the grand-old party by saying that it appears that some important points related to J&K were drafted by party chief Rahul Gandhi's friends in 'Tukde Tukde' gang.

 He was referring to Rahul Gandhi's visit to Jawaharlal Nehru University in solidarity with protesting students against the arrest of the student union leader Kanahiya Kumar, who was nabbed after slogans like Bharat Tere Tukdey Hongey (India will be broken into different parts) were allegedly raised on the campus.